Sample and Feature Selection with FPS and CUR

 from sklearn.decomposition import PCA

-from skmatter import feature_selection as skfeat_selection
+from skmatter import feature_selection, sample_selection

 Load molecular data